astropy/astropy/docs/development/releasing.rst

 to date by changing directory to ``astropy/utils/iers/data`` and executing ``update_builtin_iers.sh``.
 Check the result with ``git diff`` (do not be surprised to find many lines in the ``eopc04_IAU2000.62-now`` file change; those data are reanalyzed periodically) and committing.
-Since in some cases updating the IERS tables may result in test failures, this update should be done via a pull request to the ``main`` branch, and then backported to the release branch.
+This update should be done via a pull request to the ``main`` branch, and then backported to the release branch, as it is important for the ``main`` branch to have up-to-date values, and donig it via a pull request allows us to check for any failures the update introduces.

 .. _release-procedure-update-whatsnew: